MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 ## Installing a security certificate on a server

-If you are setting up the scale out configuration for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation, the session host machines must have a security certificate that can be used when configuring the runtime session.
+If you are setting up the scale out configuration for the Dynamics GP web client installation, the session host machines must have a security certificate that can be used when configuring the runtime session.
 You will also need to use these steps to install a security certificate in a Service Based Architecture only deployment.
 If you are using an externally signed security certificate, you will need to install the security certificate onto each session host machine so that the certificate is available to be used.

 To install a security certificate